Aryaman47/bl0ck_v0/backend/README.md

 ## Project Launch
-Once the virtual environment has been activated, execute the following commands in powershell terminal of VS Code:
+Once the virtual environment has been activated, execute the following commands in powershell terminal in VS Code:

     cd backend
     uvicorn main:app --reload